dr-leo/pandaSDMX/doc/example.rst

 pandaSDMX makes it easy to search the directory of dataflows, and the complete structural metadata about the datasets available through the selected dataflow.
 (This example skips these steps; see :doc:`the walkthrough <walkthrough>`.)

-The data we want is in a *data flow* with the identifier ``une_rt_a``.
+The data we want is in a *data flow* with the identifier ``UNE_RT_A``.
-This dataflow references a *data structure definition* (DSD) with the ID ``DSD_une_rt_a``.
+This dataflow references a *data structure definition* (DSD) with that same ID.
-The DSD, in turn, contains or references all the metadata describing data sets available through this dataflow: the concepts, things measured, dimensions, and lists of codes used to label each dimension.
+The DSD contains or references all the metadata describing data sets available through this dataflow: the concepts, things measured, dimensions, and lists of codes used to label each dimension.

 .. ipython:: python